guidohts/general-documentation/setup-java-dev-environment.md

 Now, your project should have a `src` folder.

-Next step, is to create a package in the `src` folder.
-Right click on the `src` folder and add a package.
-The package name should be all lowercase characters and it may contains dots.
-E.g. you could create a package `de.hts.helloworld`.

-Now, right click on the package and create a new class.
+Now, right click on the `src` and create a new class.
 The name should start with an uppercase letter.
 E.g. you could name the class `App`.
 Before you click Finish, check the option to create the `public static void main(String[] args)`!
 If you need to add a second class, there is no more `public static void main(String[] args)` in the additional classes needed, since the is only one class in the project, that should be started.

 Do not include other tasks you work on in this project.
 Just create a new project in your workspace!